-- Every process run on protected computers is monitored and analyzed: This eliminates the uncertainty that characterizes traditional antivirus solutions, which can recognize malware items but cannot identify any other application. - The delay in classifying processes seen for the first time (the malware window of opportunity) is minimal, as Panda Adaptive Defense 360 sends the actions triggered by each process in real time to our servers.
-Our cloud servers are constantly working on the actions collected by our sensors, significantly reducing any delay in issuing a classification and the time that computers are exposed to threats. - The continuous monitoring of every process enables Panda Adaptive Defense 360 to classify as malware items which initially behaved as goodware.
-This is typical of targeted attacks and other advanced threats designed to operate under the radar. - Cloud-based scanning frees customers from having to install and maintain a dedicated hardware and software infrastructure, or stay up to date with license payments and manage warranties, notably reducing the TCO.
+- Every process run on protected computers is monitored and analyzed: This eliminates the uncertainty that characterizes traditional antivirus solutions, which can recognize malware items but cannot identify any other application. - The delay in classifying processes seen for the first time (the malware window of opportunity) is minimal, as Panda Adaptive Defense sends the actions triggered by each process in real time to our servers.
+Our cloud servers are constantly working on the actions collected by our sensors, significantly reducing any delay in issuing a classification and the time that computers are exposed to threats. - The continuous monitoring of every process enables Panda Adaptive Defense to classify as malware items which initially behaved as goodware.
+This is typical of targeted attacks and other advanced threats designed to operate under the radar. - There is minimal consumption of CPU resources on the user's computer (2% compared to 5%-15% usage by traditional security solutions), as the entire scanning and classification process is carried out in the cloud.
+The agent installed simply collects the classification sent by the Panda Adaptive Defense server and takes corrective action. - Cloud-based scanning frees customers from having to install and maintain a dedicated hardware and software infrastructure, or stay up to date with license payments and manage warranties, notably reducing the TCO.